Why Your West Hollywood Neighbor Spent $1,200 on a "Simple" Opener

 - Labor: Licensed techs charge $100−$150/hour here.
 Why?
 Many historic homes (think 1920s Spanish revivals) need rewiring to handle modern openers.

-- Permits: The city requires permits for electrical work—add $75−$150 to your total.
+- Permits: The city requires permits for electrical work - add $75−$150 to your total.

 - Parking Hassles: Techs often tack on $50−$100 fees for hauling gear through cramped streets.
-Try parallel parking a work van near Santa Monica Blvd at noon—it’s a blood sport.
+Try parallel parking a work van near Santa Monica Blvd at noon - it's a blood sport.

 2024 Price Breakdown: Garage Door Opener Installation Cost in West Hollywood